 Why smart home devices are vulnerable?

 Home routers and security cameras are the main internets of things targets of hackers.
 Why?
 Because - like most other connected devices - they have little built-in security.
-This makes them vulnerable to malware.

 There is another reason.
 Security is often not the top priority for IoT device manufacturers.
 Their poor safety practices may include: